Skip to content

 • 8–10 (High/Critical) — red treatment, always surfaces a card

 Controls how certain PolicyBot must be before flagging a violation.
-The slider shows 0–10; stored internally as 0.0–1.0.
-Default is 8 (0.8).
+The slider goes 0–100% in 10-percent steps.
+Default is 80%.

 Every policy belongs to a Policy Area.
 Areas are managed by Policy Leads and Admins under Settings → Policy Areas.
 If the Area you want doesn’t exist, create it first.